ArtyomSF99/url-shortener/README.md

 > **Note:** [k6](https://k6.io/) must be installed on your system to run the stress tests.
 > You can install it by following the [official installation guide](https://k6.io/docs/getting-started/installation/).

-1. Ensure the application is running (dev or prod mode).
+1. Ensure the application is running (dev or prod mode with disabled Rate Limitter).
 2. From the project root, run:

     ```sh
     k6 run stress-test.js
     ```

+---